Have a Question About the BreachLock Cloud Platform? Enter it below.

 Annual penetration testing v. continuous monitoring

-Penetration tests have become an essential part of an organization’s security strategy to find and fix vulnerabilities before the attackers exploit them.
+Penetration tests have become an essential part of an organization’s security strategy to find and fix vulnerabilities before attackers exploit them.
 The frequency of penetration tests depends on a variety of factors such as regulatory requirements, risk assessment results, and available financial resources.
-Our clients often ask our experts about the right frequency for penetration tests or selecting anyone out of annual penetration testing and continuous monitoring.
+Our clients often ask our experts about the right frequency for penetration tests or selecting any one out of annual penetration testing and continuous monitoring.
 While there is no straightforward answer to this question, we explore the best possible solution in this article.

 Annual Penetration Tests

 Over the years, conducting annual penetration tests has become a primary line of defense against cyber attacks.
 While penetration tests continue to be popular, such exercises are better than doing nothing.
 Penetration tests are either conducted by internal teams or outsourced.
 At times, organizations adopt a mixed approach or go a step further by conducting red team exercises to simulate a real-life cyber attack.